VVelox/Monitoring-Sneck/README.md

 For the following `$name` is the name of the check ran.

-- .data.checks[].$name :: A hash with info on the checks ran.
+- .data.checks.$name :: A hash with info on the checks ran.

-- .data.checks[].$name.check :: The command pre-variable substitution.
+- .data.checks.$name.check :: The command pre-variable substitution.

-- .data.checks[].$name.ran :: The command ran.
+- .data.checks.$name.ran :: The command ran.

-- .data.checks[].$name.output :: The output of the check.
+- .data.checks.$name.output :: The output of the check.

-- .data.checks[].$name.exit :: The exit code.
+- .data.checks.$name.exit :: The exit code.

-- .data.checks[].$name.error :: Only present it died on a signal or could not be executed.
+- .data.checks.$name.error :: Only present it died on a signal or could not be executed.
 Provides a brief description.

 ## INSTALLING